-UC Santa Barbara Library is excited to announce the selection of a book for UCSB Reads 2015: Orange Is the New Black: My Year in a Women’s Prison, the best-selling memoir by Piper Kerman that’s also the inspiration for an Emmy-winning Netflix series.
+UC Santa Barbara Library is excited to announce the selection of a book for UCSB Reads 2016: Just Mercy: A Story of Justice and Redemption, the award-winning memoir by attorney Bryan Stevenson.

 Now in its ninth year, UCSB Reads brings the campus and Santa Barbara community together for a common reading experience.
-Using Orange Is the New Black as a starting point, we aim to engage readers in dialogue about issues of local and national significance, including criminal justice, the war on drugs, and racial and sexual identity.
+Using Just Mercy as a starting point, we aim to engage readers in dialogue about issues of local and national significance, including racial inequality, capital punishment, and social injustice.
 The book was selected by a panel of faculty, students, staff and community representatives.

-During the winter and spring quarters, the UCSB Library will sponsor faculty panels, book discussions, screenings, and other events on campus and at local libraries.
-Kerman will offer a free lecture in UCSB’s Campbell Hall on April 15, 2015.
+During the winter and spring quarters, the UCSB Library will sponsor faculty panels, book discussions, film screenings, and other events on campus and at local libraries.
+Stevenson will offer a free lecture in UCSB’s Campbell Hall on April 18, 2016.